kidando/learnopengl-odin/README.md

 ## What you need before you start
 - You will need to install Odin.
 The [Getting Started](https://odin-lang.org/docs/install/) guide has different options you can follow.
 - If you have Odin already, I suggest that you update it.
 I will be using the most recent build of odin as of the time I uploaded this repo onto github.
 - You will need a text editor or IDE.
-This project was a put together in [VS Code](https://code.visualstudio.com/) (and on Win11) and takes advantage of the tasks feature (more about that below)
+This project was a put together in [VS Code](https://code.visualstudio.com/) (and on Win11)
 - That's it.
 Odin ships with the libraries needed to follow along with the tutorials on learnopengl.
 Plus the additional assets required are contained in the project.

 ## Changes compared the C++ versions